 Being charged with a DUI can be an anxiety inducing situation for an individual in any state.
 However in Utah the charge of DUI can be especially harsh because automatic license suspension can be imposed for even a first DUI offense.
 The steps you take immediately following your DUI arrest are essential.
-If you have been charged with a DUI in Utah, don’t delay: Contact an experienced Utah DUI defense attorney today.
+If you have been charged with a DUI in Utah, don’t delay: Contact an experienced Salt Lake City DUI defense attorney today.

 Prompt Action by an Experienced Attorney can be an Essential First Step